 Then I decided to begin with a few general tips and by the time I had those outlined, I realized adding a tutorial would make the post way too long.
 So we’ll focus on the general tips, then I’ll link to a two-part tutorial I wrote for EmptyEasel.

-Let’s begin with a few basic principles that will help you draw better trees no matter what type of tree you want to draw.
+Let’s begin with a few basic principles to help you draw better trees no matter what type of tree you want to draw.
 They’re easy to grasp and put to use because you’re probably already using them with other subjects and didn’t realize they apply to trees, too (and anything else you might want to draw.)

 Go for the Big Shapes First